bigsql/hive_fdw/README.md

 Then start the PostgreSQL server from this shell to have the server pick up the variables we set up.

-## Use case with Sample TABLE ##
+## Use with Sample TABLE ##

 The sample TABLE `sample_07` ships as part of the HDP Sandbox VM.
-We show you how to access it from psql as superuser below:
+If you are using CDH, we assume you have created a similar table.
+Below, we show you how to access it from psql as superuser:

 ```sql